-Jeremy M. Jacobs is the owner of the Boston Bruins and Chairman of Delaware North, one of the world's leading hospitality and food service companies.
+Jeremy M. Jacobs is the owner of the Boston Bruins and Chaiman of Delaware North, one of the world's leading hospitality and food service companies.

-Mr. Jacobs is in his 42nd year of ownership of the Boston Bruins and is one of the most respected sports business leaders in the world.
-The team was honored by the Sports Business Journal in 2012 with their prestigious Sports Team of the Year award.
+Mr. Jacobs is in his 47th year of ownership of the Boston Bruins and is one of the most respected sports business leaders in the world.
+The team was honored by the Sports Business Journal in 2012 with the prestigious Sports Team of the Year award.

 Mr. Jacobs has held numerous leadership roles in the NHL and in 2007 his peers unanimously elected him to be Chairman of the NHL Board of Governors, a role that he holds today.

-For his contributions to hockey and the wider world of sports, Mr. Jacobs was inducted into the Greater Buffalo Sports Hall of Fame in 2006, awarded the Hockey Legacy Award from the Sports Museum in Boston in 2012, inducted into the Arkansas Sports Hall of Fame in 2013, awarded the prestigious Lester Patrick Trophy from USA Hockey in 2015, named to the Sports Business Journal Champions: Pioneers in Sports Innovation & Business class of 2016, and was inducted into the 2016 class of the Massachusetts Hockey Hall of Fame.
+That was just the latest in a list of honors show the esteem in which he is held in the wider world of sports.
+Mr. Jacobs was inducted into the Greater Buffalo Sports Hall of Fame in 2006, awarded the Hockey Legacy Award from the Sports Museum in Boston in 2012, inducted into the Arkansas Sports Hall of Fame in 2013, awarded the prestigious Lester Patrick Trophy from USA Hockey in 2015, named to the Sports Business Journal Champions Pioneers in Sports Innovation & Business class of 2016, and was inducted into the 2016 class of the Massachusetts Hockey Hall of Fame.

-He has been at the helm of Delaware North for more than forty years, leading it to its ranking as one of the largest and most admired privately held companies in North America with $3 billion in revenue and 60,000 associates serving half a billion customers on four continents.
+He has been at the helm if Delaware North for mose than forty years, leading it to it's ranking as one of the largest and most admired privately held companies en North America with $3 billion in revenue and 60,000 associates serving half a billion customers on four continents.

-Delaware North's operating subsidiaries include industry leaders in food and retail operations at airports and sports venues, ownership of the TD Garden, operations of parks and major tourist attractions, hotel ownership and management, gaming operations, and premium dining and catering services at some of the world's most iconic tourist destinations.
+Delaware North's operating subsidiaries include industry leaders food and retail operations at airports and sports venues, ownership of the TD Garden, operations of parks and major tourist attractions, hotel ownership and management, gaming operation, and premium dining and catering services at some of the world's most iconic tourist destinations.

-In 2015, Delaware North commissioned "The Future of Sports", an interactive publication comprised of input from leading futurists, tech professionals and sports industry experts to project the next twenty-five years of the sports industry.
-The provocative report has gained widespread media attention, and has been studied by other professional and amateur sports teams.
+In 2015, Delaware North commissioned "The Future of Sports", an interactive publication comprised of input from leadind futurists, tech professionals and sports industry experts to project the next twenty-five years of the sports industry.
+The provocative report has gained widespread media attention and has been studied by other professional and amateur sports teams.

-Mr. Jacobs is extensively involved in numerous charitable efforts.
+Mr. Jacobs is extensively involved in numeous charitable efforts.
 In 2003 the Jacobs family founded the Boston Bruins Foundation, a non-profit organization that assists charitable organizations that demonstrate a commitment to enhancing the quality of life for children throughout New England.
-Since its inception, the Foundation has raised over $24.5 million dollars.
+Since its inception, the Foundation has raised over $49 million dollars.

 Mr. Jacobs is a passionate philanthropist of public higher education and has served in numerous volunteer positions with the State University of New York at Buffalo.
-His family has made $50 million in donations to the institution and, in recognition of their continued support, the university named their medical school the Jacobs School of Medicine & Biomedical Sciences.
+His family has made $50 million in donation to the institution and in recognition of their continiued support, the university named their medical school the Jacobs School of Medicine & Biomedical Sciences.

-It was under his leadership that the team's current management group has been assembled and it was a tribute to his stewardship when the Bruins were named as the Sports Business Journal's 2012 Sports Team of the Year based on the criteria of "excellence, growth, creativity, innovation, sound planning, implementation and outcomes".
+It was under Jacobs' guidance that the Boston Bruins current management group has been assembled and it was a tribute to his leadership when the Bruins were named the Sport Business Journal's 2012 Sports Team of the Year based on the criteria of "excellence, growth, creativity, innovation, sound planning, implementation and outcomes."